MIAGroupUT/carotid-segmentation/docs/Transforms/Contour.md

 !!! warning "JSON parameters"
     This step does not only require the polar images but will try to load and update the `parameters.json` file in the directory in which polar images are stored.
-Make sure this file exists at the root of the polar images directory.
+Make sure this file exists at the root of the directory containing polar images.

 You also need to provide one (or several models) for contour regression stored in the same directory.